tawi1/DotsTrafficCity/docs/source/trafficApi.rst

 Path HashMap System
 ~~~~~~~~~~~~

-Used to find the nearest path.
+Used to find the nearest path of the road to a given position.

 How To Use
 """"""""""""""